JannekKn/Discord-COC-Bot/README.md

 - [ ] Add Info/Settings command for Notification channels etc
 - [ ] Add Clangames feature?
 - [ ] Auto update commands on startup

+## Notes
+Used this proxy because server does not have an statis IP address https://docs.royaleapi.com/proxy.html